-Effective SEO can be transformative for a dental practice.
+Effective search engine optimization (SEO) can be transformative for a dental practice.

-Increased search engine visibility can result in countless new patients coming into your dental office, especially those needing immediate dental work (think about it, someone with an impacted wisdom tooth isn’t shopping around).
+Increased search engine visibility can result in countless new patients coming into your dental practice, especially those needing immediate dental work (think about it, someone with an impacted wisdom tooth isn’t shopping around).

-Of all the industries that can most benefit from SEO, dentists are right at the top.
+Of all the industries that can most benefit from search engine optimization, dentists are right at the top.

 If that’s the case, why don’t all dentists work with an SEO company?